Anatomy of a Healthy Website

 5. Design for Conversion

 In website terms, conversion refers to the process of converting traffic from your website into paying customers.
-The elements of encouraging conversion include an email sign up form, call to action button using action verbs (such as “get yours today” or “book now”), or a simplified shop page for your e-commerce store.
+The elements of encouraging conversion include an email sign up form, a call to action button using action verbs (such as “get yours today” or “book now”), or a simplified shop page for your e-commerce store.
 Website best practices say to keep elements that increase your conversion rate “above the fold” on your landing page.
 This means that they are visible before the user begins scrolling down the site.
 You can easily track your conversion rate by creating a custom report in Google Analytics or get us to set one up for you.

 7. Social Media Links